ProjectEvergreen/greenwood/www/pages/getting-started/branding.md

 ## CSS
 OK, so we've made some content and some custom components, but what about the look and feel?
 Yes, of course, let's add some CSS!

-For global styles like  like Google fonts, background colors, or browser resets, create a file called _src/styles/theme.css_ and Greenwood will make sure these styles get applied in the `<head>` of the doucment, outside of any Shadow roots.
+For global styles like Google fonts, background colors, or browser resets, create a file called _src/styles/theme.css_ and Greenwood will make sure these styles get applied in the `<head>` of the doucment, outside of any Shadow roots.

 Here are some styles you can add to your site to snap things into place a little bit.
 _theme.css_